 So that’s what it was!

 This means that I cannot assign DNA segments my family shares with the Antoni sisters to a single line, because it is a mixture of Antoni, Arnhold and Miller segments.
-(A long overdue update: Most of these segments were assigned to the right family lines with the help of visual phasing!)
+(A long overdue update: Most of these segments have been assigned to the right family lines with the help of visual phasing!)

 The colonies on the banks of the Volga River were close-knit communities, where intermarriage within the colony or between befriended families often took place.
-The idea behind it was to strenghten the family bond.
+The idea behind it was to strengthen the family bond.
 It seems to have mattered though that bride and groom were themselves not related (at least not closely) the way it was the case with Klemens and Anna and also my great grandparents.
 However, they still married into the same families, so that their descendants are linked in many ways today.